Irreligion in Malaysia: Official status

 Blasphemy, or the act of insulting any religion, is a crime in Malaysia, but atheism is not.
 Apostasy is also not a federal crime, however, the nation's state-level shariah courts do not typically allow Muslims to officially leave the religion, and they can receive counseling, fines, or jail time.
 Ethnic Malays are also legally required to identify as Muslim, and Shariah laws are enacted and implemented at the state level.
 In 2016, Prime Minister Najib Razak denounced atheism, secularism, liberalism, and humanism as threats to "Islam and the state".
 He also stated that "we will not tolerate any demands or right to apostasy by Muslims".
 In response to an August 2017 meeting in Kuala Lumpur of members of the Malaysian chapter of the Canadian organization Atheist Republic, Minister in the Prime Minister's Department Shahidan Kassim declared that atheists would be "hunted down", attributing their beliefs to a lack of religious education.
 The Malaysian government started a crackdown not long afterwards to find if Muslims had any role in the incident.
 This response was criticized by both the founder of Atheist Republic, Armin Navabi, as well as some Malaysian Muslims.

-In 2007, an ex-Christian Malaysian named Cecilia John reported successfully registering as "no religion" on their Malaysian identity card (MyKad).
+In the non-Muslim marriage registration forms issued by the National Registration Department, marriage applicants are allowed to declare their religious status as atheism or "Tiada agama" (no religion).
+In 2007, an ex-Christian Malaysian named Cecilia John also reported successfully registering as "no religion" on their Malaysian identity card (MyKad).